About Evitts Creek Arts

 Sterling Silver and Gemstones

-I work primarily in sterling silver, pairing it with semi-precious gemstones that complement the natural forms in my designs.
+I work primarily in with sterling silver, brass, and copper, pairing the metals with semi-precious gemstones that complement the natural forms in my designs.
 Whether it’s a necklace, ring, or pair of earrings, every piece is crafted to reflect the beauty of the natural world.
 I hope each creation brings a quiet sense of peace to the one who wears it.

 Lois Gibbs McManus